New Physics effect on $B_c \to J/\psi \tau\bar\nu$ in relation to the $R_{D^{(*)}}$ anomaly: Summary

 We have also shown the predictions on the $\tau$ longitudinal polarization obtained by taking the best fit to the $R_{J/\psi+D+D^*}$ measurements for the NP scenarios.
 This is compared with the Belle result and then the predictions for $V_1$, $V_2$, $\text{LQ}_+$, and $\text{LQ}_-$ are still consistent due to the large experimental uncertainty, whereas that for $T$ stands at $\gtrsim 1\sigma$.

 We expect that these studies will be improved at the Belle~II experiment and by using run 2 data of LHCb.
+In particular, precise measurement of the three ratios ($R_{J/\psi}$, $R_{D}$, $R_{D^*}$) would enable us to test the hypothesis of single operator dominance for NP.
 Further additional measurements regarding the $b \to c \tau\nu$ process, such as $q^2$ distributions of $\bar B \to D^{(*)}\tau\bar\nu$~\cite{Sakaki:2014sea}, definitely give us significant hint for the NP solutions.

 {\bf Acknowledgments}: The author is grateful to David London for a useful discussion on this topic.
 The author thanks Matthias Neubert and Minoru Tanaka for comments on the description of the $B_c \to J/\psi$ transition.
 The author also thanks Andrew Gerard Akeroyd and Chuan-Hung Chen for the comments on the new constraint on the branching fraction of $B_c \to \tau\bar\nu$ by using the LEP1 data given at the $Z$ peak.
+On the present version, the author is grateful to Zhuoran Huang for a comment on a mistake in the numerical calculation for the $S_{1,2}$ case, which does not affect the conclusion of this work but does fig.\,\ref{Fig:RDstRJpsi}.